mrzdcmps/qpsy/docs/vignette-qpsy.md

 ### Analyze and Visualize Data

 Finally, we can do our analyses.
-E.g. we might want to check for group differences with a t-test or ANOVA, or we might want to visualize the data with `ggplot()`.
+E.g., we might want to check for group differences with a t-test or ANOVA, or we might want to visualize the data with `ggplot()`.

 For more information on Bayesian testing using the `changeofevidence` package, see [changeofevidence t-test Vignette](https://mrzdcmps.github.io/changeofevidence/vignette-t-test.html).